aymanalareqi/filament-app-version-manager/README.md

 {
     "success": false,
     "error": "Invalid platform specified",
-    "message": "Platform must be one of: ios, android, all", "code": 422
+    "message": "Platform must be one of: ios, android", "code": 422
 }
 ```